Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_BLTouch.md

 * **Either:** Connect a 240 ohm resistor between Probe GND and Probe IN.
 * **Or:** Cut the PCB trace on the BLTouch to reduce the output to 3.3V as described in the instructions for your BLTouch version.
 See [https://www.antclabs.com/](https://www.antclabs.com/){target=_blank}

-All BLTouch V3.0 and later are 3.3V output by default, though can be set to 5V output.
+This does not apply to other probes, eg BLTouch V3.0 and later, BIQU Microprobe, Creality CR Touch, which output 3.3V by default.
+Though be aware some can be changed to 5V output.

-The Z probe input on the Duet 2 WiFi/Ethernet rev 1.04 and later is 30V tolerant, so it doesn't matter whether you reduce the output of the BLTouch to 3.3V or leave it at 5V.
+Also does not apply to Duet 2 WiFi/Ethernet rev 1.04 and later as the Z probe input is 30V tolerant, so it doesn't matter whether you reduce the output of the probe to 3.3V or leave it at 5V.

 ### Duet 2 WiFi/Ethernet with Duex 2, Duex 5 or Expansion Breakout Board